things to do in Edinburgh

 The Balmoral Hotel in Edinburgh

 No visit to Edinburgh is complete without a night in a historic hotel, and there are plenty to choose from.
-Go back in time at Dalhousie Castle or Balmoral Hotel, and slumber in four-poster beds in the haunting Witchery if you dare.
+Go back in time at Dalhousie Castle, one of Scotland’s oldest inhabited castles located just 8 miles outside the city center.
+The grounds are surrounded in lush parklands and forests creating an excellent rural oasis!

 How to get to Edinburgh?